telerim/docs/applications/crm/README.md

 # CRM

 The CRM (Customer Relationship Management) system allows you to keep track of customers' contact details, record your communication with them and view reports related to this information over time.
-In addition, the system offers flexibility to the user in being able to customize the categories thereby tailoring the database to the user's own needs.The many shortcuts to edit data creates a user-friendly interface - one can access and alter information both on the dashboard page, through the individual sections or in the drop-down options on the top toolbar.
+In addition, the system offers flexibility to the user in being able to customize the categories thereby tailoring the database to the user's own needs.

+The many shortcuts to edit data creates a user-friendly interface - one can access and alter information both on the dashboard page, through the individual sections or in the drop-down options on the top toolbar.

 The CRM system allows you to keep a record of: